Summer Internship Opportunities

-We are looking for approximately 15 interns to work in Cambodia, New York, and Washington, DC for a minimum of four weeks (six weeks is the preferable length).
+We are looking for interns to work in Cambodia or New York City for a minimum of four weeks (six weeks is the preferable length).
 Due to the project's large scope, there is much room to accommodate the students' individual qualifications and interests.

 In the past, prior students have interned for the Tribunals at the Hague in the following summer or semester (Tribunals require 3 month placements or more).
 For more information about opportunities available with tribunals, please contact Professor Larson.